 That year Jeff put himself through efforts to configure the system and train the guards.
 His approach was to bring the guards into a classroom setting, and take them through a three-hour session.

-“If you are planning to implement Perspective without help, which is perfectly feasible, make sure you do so soon after you receive product training” says Jeff.
+“If you are planning to implement Resolver without help, which is perfectly feasible, make sure you do so soon after you receive product training” says Jeff.
 “In my situation, too much time past between my training and the training I was to provide the guards”.

 “We have information at our fingertips” states Jeff, “employees, patients, visitors, known criminals.
 We can search for name, location and provide the information to the guards over radio.
 The guards know exactly who they are dealing with”.
 Statistics is also a key point with the system.
 “We are able to provide information to the Emergency Measures team, or Joint Health & Safety Committees”.